ukantjadia/Bloom-s-Level-Detection-A-MLOPS-Project/setup.md

 >
 > Data Ingestion: collecting the data and setting up for further use
 >
-> Data Validation: Checking the data type, format, and other condition to see the validaty and usability of the data
+> Data Validation: Checking the data type, format, and other conditions to see the validity and usability of the data
 >
-> Data Transformation: Doing the preprocessing and spliting the test and train data set
+> Data Transformation: Doing the preprocessing and splitting the test and train data set
 >
-> Model Training: Selecting the sutaible mahcine learning algorithm and creating a model by training
+> Model Training: Selecting the suitable machine learning algorithm and creating a model by training
 >
-> Model Evaluation: Testing on the data and verifying with the measurement/result matrices
+> Model Evaluation: Testing the data and verifying with the measurement/result matrices
 >
 > Model Prediction: Doing the prediction with user input